voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 A hash of options to set in hiera.yaml for the deep merge behavior.
-Default: {}

 Default value: `{}`